tajul-tuc/NLP-TextClassificationTask/NLP Model Without DA/README.md

-## **NLP Model with Data Augmentation Methods For Disaster Tweets Dataset**
+## **Simple NLP Model For Disaster Tweets Dataset**

-### This is a simple nlp model with data augmentation methods (EDA) targeting Disaster Tweets dataset but you can use this model for any text classification task.
+### This is a simple nlp model targeting Disaster Tweets dataset but you can use this model for any text classification task.